vasvlad/aws_s3_glaicer_collector/README.md

    user, password and host for mysql database.

 4. Create user with privalaging for databse 'r2'.
-See command below: grant all on base.* to user@localhost identified by "password"
+See command below:
+   'grant all on base.* to user@localhost identified by "password"'

 Run command for refreshing information about user's files in S3
 1. Run in console command bypassing.php with paramter user_id